GoogleCloudPlatform/terraform-google-vertex-ai/examples/model-armor-floorsetting-example/README.md

 }
 ```

-## Test 2 - "how is the weather of city Dallas"
+## Test 2 - "What is the capital of France"

 Model armor floor setting will not block this code.